jaalto/project--shell-script-performance-and-portability/USAGE.md

-USAGE
+# USAGE

 To display results:

     make show

 To re-run all tests:

     make run

 To run test and display commentary:

     cd bin/
     ./run.sh <test>.sh ...

 Run the test cases under different shells.
 The shells must have a built-in `time` command and support the tested features, such as array tests.
-    Note: unfortunately, `zsh(1)` cannot be used
-    because it cannot time function definitions.
+Note: unfortunately, `zsh(1)` cannot be used because it cannot time function definitions.

 	./run.sh <test>.sh ...
 	./run.sh --shell ksh <test>.sh ...
 	./run.sh --shell mkksh <test>.sh ...

 For low level control:

 	cd bin/
 	./<test>.sh

 	# to chnange test rounds count
 	loop_max=200 ./<test>.sh

-    WARNING: The individual test files
-    are not designed to work correctly with calls like:
+WARNING: The individual test files are not designed to work correctly with calls like, so this might fail:

 	bash bin/<file>.sh

-End of file
+	# Use ...
+	./<file>.sh